what we’ve discovered

 The effects of the Ordinals protocol on Bitcoin are as diverse as the NFT market it helped to create.

-By uploading NFTs to this blockchain, creators increased demand for Bitcoin block space and BTC, as the fees for uploading Ordinals had to be paid in satoshis.
+By uploading NFTs to this blockchain, creators increase demand for Bitcoin block space and BTC.
+The fees for uploading Ordinals have to be paid in satoshis.

-Concurrently, higher revenue from fees has strengthened hopes that, in the long term, it might make Bitcoin miners' revenues more sustainable as their block reward gets cut in half every four years during an event known as Bitcoin halving.
+Concurrently, higher revenue from fees strengthens hopes that, in the long term, it might make Bitcoin miners' revenues more sustainable as their block reward gets cut in half every four years during the Bitcoin halving event.

 While this demand for block space is also increasing the fees for BTC transactions, the latter issue is being addressed by developing various Bitcoin scaling solutions.